primeosu/apg_challenge/README.md

 Please complete the following programming challenge.
 It is used to better assess a candidate's software development skills.
 You have as much time as you'd like (though we ask that you not spend more than a few hours) and may use any programming language or framework you'd like.
 Feel free to contact the original sender if you have any questions.

 ## Submission Installation Instructions
+1. First, install the latest distribution of Python 2.7.
-1. First, use easy_install or pip to install the following dependencies: flask, flask-bootstrap (pip install flask flask-bootstrap).
+1. Next, use easy_install or pip to install the following dependencies: flask, flask-bootstrap (pip install flask flask-bootstrap).
 1. Next, run AppParser.py (python AppParser.py) to start the application.
-1. Finally, navigate to 127.0.0.1:5000 to test the application.
+1. Finally, navigate to 127.0.0.1:5000 to use the application.

 ## Submission Instructions